-Similarly, chi square that 99 percent, that is 17.71.
-So, once you know these two values, 17.71 and these values you know your computation becomes very simple, n minus 1 that is 29 into s square is 25, divided by chi square.
-That one, that mean 42.56 less than equal to sigma square less than equal to 29 into 25 by 17.71 is in the formula, then what is the result?
-Ultimate result will be like this.
-So, you will be getting 17.03 less than equal to sigma square less than equal to 40.94 and if you go by sigma, then square root of this 4.13 less than equal to sigma, less than equal to 6.40, that is what is interval estimation.
+You see this table that in this table our $\alpha$ value a $\alpha$ by 2 is 0.05 so we want to first know that chi square our degree of freedom is 29 and what is this value that value is 42.50 so chi square our 29 0.05 which one is this chi square29 0.05 that is 42.56 similarly chi square that 99% that is 17.71 so once you know these two values m 17.71 and these values you know your computation becomes very simple n - 1 that is 29 x S2 is 25 divided by chi square that one that mean 42.56 less than equal to $\sigma$ square less than equal to 29 x 25 by 17.71 is in the formula then what is the result.

-So, if you really want to know what, how to go about interval estimation, please keep in mind you must know the statistic.
-You are interested to know the interval estimation for a population parameter.
-First you know the population parameter, you must know the corresponding sample statistic, you also know that what will be the basically the statistics for which you want to develop the sampling distribution.
-If it is x bar then you are converting into z or t, if it is your sigma square then you are converting into appropriate statistic n minus 1 s square by sigma square which follows chi square distribution.
+Ultimate result will be like this so you will be getting 17.03 less than equal to $\sigma^2$ less than equal to 40.94 and if you go by $\sigma$ then square root of this 4.13 less than equal to $\sigma$ less than equal to 6.40 that is what is interval estimation so if you really want to know what how to go about interval estimation please keep in mind you must know the statistic you are interested to know the interval estimation for a population parameter okay first you know the population parameter you must know the corresponding sample statistic you also know that what will be the basically the statistics for which you want to develop the sampling distribution.

-So, unless you do not know the distribution as well as the statistics required you cannot go about interval estimation, and what is the advantage of interval estimation?
-As I told you instead of a point estimate you are getting an interval, and what do you mean the 95 percent case, the mean value will lie within this interval.
-For example, in the this example variance case what we are saying the variance or standard deviation whatever you consider.
+If it is $\overline{x}$ then you are converting into z or t if it is your $\sigma^2$ then you are converting into appropriate statistic n -1 $S^2$ by $\sigma^2$ which follows chi square distribution so unless you do not know the distribution as well as the statistics required you cannot go about interval estimation and what is the advantage of interval estimation as I told you instead of a point estimate you are getting an interval and what do you mean the 95% case the mean value will lie within this interval for example in the this example variance case what we are saying the variance or standard deviation.

-Suppose, variance is 95 percent, 90 percent of the cases this sigma value will lie, basically 90 percent we are confident that sigma value population sigma square value is in between this somewhere.
-It is there sir logically point estimation value will be inside the interval.
-Basically, if you want to understand interval that fast whether interval estimation, what is the meaning of this?
-Suppose, there is population parameter theta and you have estimated theta cap using some sampling distribution.
+Whatever you consider suppose variance is 95% 90% of the cases this sigma value will lie basically 90% we are confident that sigma value population sigma square value is in between this somewhere it is there sir logically point estimation value will be inside the interval basically if you want to understand interval that fast whether interval estimation what is the meaning of this suppose there is population parameter $\theta$ and.

-Now, let the theta cap has a particular distribution.
-Then what you are doing?
-You are basically doing like this, less than equal to theta less than equal to u, that you are doing which is 1 minus alpha, using the theta cap value that range you are getting theta cap value.
-Now, let us concentrate consider the theta is mu that is the mean value, there theta is mu.
+You have estimated $\theta$ cap using some sampling distribution now let the theta cap has a particular distribution then what you are doing you are basically doing like this less than equal to $\theta$ less than equal to u that you are doing which is $1-\alpha$ using the theta cap value that range you are getting theta cap value now let us concentrate consider the $\theta$ is $\mu$ that is the mean value there $\theta$ is